Women in Kazakhstan: Reproductive health and fertility

-Forced Marriage and Bride Kidnapping
+Forced marriage and bride kidnapping

 Forced marriage and bride kidnapping are problems with which women and girls are confronted in Kazakhstan, although their exact prevalence is not known.
 In Kazakhstan, bride kidnapping (alyp qashu) is divided into non-consensual and consensual abductions, kelisimsiz alyp qashu ("to take and run without agreement") and kelissimmen alyp qashu ("to take and run with agreement"), respectively.
 Some kidnappers are motivated by the wish to avoid paying a bride price.

 Sex trafficking

 Citizen and foreign women and girls have been victims of sex trafficking in Kazakhstan.
 They are raped and physically and psychologically harmed in brothels, businesses, hotels, homes, and other locations throughout the country.
+Dinara Smailova established NeMolchiKz in 2016 to support victims of sexual violence, as well as domestic abuse.

-Women's Rights
+Women's rights

 The government reported to the United Nations their plan 2006-2016 Strategy for Gender Equality in Kazakhstan.
 In 2009 Kazakhstan introduced the law "On Prevention of Domestic Violence."
 The law provides comprehensive measures to prevent all forms of violence against women.

 International Women's Day is an official state holiday in Kazakhstan.

 According to the “Youth of Central Asia.
 Kazakhstan” report prepared by the Friedrich Ebert Foundation and Research Institute Public Opinion, 84.8% of the youth think women in Kazakhstan have enough rights.

+The World Bank's Women, Business and the Law report for 2023 shows that women in Kazakhstan enjoy only 75.6% of the rights that men do, placing the country below the world average of 77.1%.

 Kazakhstan was ranked 30th out of 144 countries in gender equality in a 2016 report conducted by nonprofit organization Save the Children.
 The ranking places Kazakhstan ahead of countries such as the U.S. and Japan.
 Kazakhstan ranked 51st out of 144 countries in the World Economic Forum's 2017 Gender Equality Index.